 No Whitelabeling with the Free Plan

-While free isn’t always the best option, as we encourage investing in the foundation of your business’ online real estate, it can come in handy for test driving certain features for your business or giving a trial run for a new program.
-This third party branding could possibly communicate to your audience that you aren’t quite committed to your investments.
+Free isn’t always the best option, as we encourage truly investing in the foundation of your business’ online real estate.
+However, it can come in handy for test driving certain features for your business or giving a trial run for a new program.
+Additionally, third-party branding could possibly communicate to your audience that you aren’t quite committed to your investments.

 Paid Plan Required for Tracking & Analytics

-Unfortunately, the Wix builder is not compatible with analytics programs like Google Analytics unless you pay for the tool integrations with the Paid Plan.
-In some ways, it can feel like an opportunistic move when looking at the very simple nature of how the integration is made.
+Unfortunately, the Wix builder is not compatible with analytics programs like Google Analytics unless you pay for the tool integrations.
+In some ways, it can feel like an opportunistic move when looking at how simple it is to make the integration in the first place.

 Completed Sites are Not Transferable

-Proprietary technology shares the same approach- not proving compatible with outside programs.
-This keeps you from being able to export your site easily and using it with other software in the event you are being called to move to bigger foundations than Wix.
-Once you’re secured with Wix, there isn’t much of an option of moving outside of that.
+Proprietary technology shares the same approach in that it is incompatible with outside programs.
+This keeps you from being able to easily export your site and use it with other software.
+In the event you are being called to move to bigger foundations than Wix, you won’t find many options available to you.

 Single-Site Limitations are Premium Plans